relishcolouredhat/grafana-training-exercises/README.md

-# Grafana for all workshop!
+# Introduction to Grafana workshop!

-  Welcome: NX Week 2019's Grafana workshop!
+  Welcome: NX Week 2019's Grafana hands on workshop!

   Perhaps you've seen some cool dashboads.
 Perhaps you have not.
 I assure you, it is easier than it ever has been to create live data visualizations.
 Lets walk